Springfield Armory Saint Victor Review [Updated] Additional Testing

 What we like about the Saint Victor line and what other companies should copy come in the form of some small inclusions.
 First, the rifle comes with sights.
 Simple flip up sights, but they are a nice inclusion that makes the rifle ready to shoot out of the box.
 Second, you get a nice little carrying case, and when I spend over a grand on a rifle, I really want something more than a cardboard box.

-Springfield has put extensive work into broadening the Saint rifle lineup, with a model of the rifle in nearly any desirable configuration, including dedicated marksman type rifles, compliant models, and SBR and pistol variants.
+Springfield has put extensive work into broadening the Saint rifle lineup, with a rifle model in nearly any desirable configuration, including dedicated marksman-type rifles, compliant models, and SBR and pistol variants.

 Springfield Saint Victor Features